-Nationals of Saint Vincent and the Grenadines will need to apply for and obtain a visa waiver to visit countries in Europe’s Schengen Area starting from 2021.
+Nationals of Saint Vincent and the Grenadines will need to apply for and obtain a visa waiver to visit countries in Europe’s Schengen Area starting from late 2022.
 This new waiver is called the European Travel Information and Authorization System (ETIAS).

 Saint Vincentian citizens are currently part of the visa-exempt program, meaning that they do not need a visa to visit Schengen countries.
 However, with the introduction of the ETIAS visa waiver, this will change.
 ETIAS will be compulsory for travelers from all countries that currently enjoy visa-free travel, including Saint Vincentians.

 ETIAS is being introduced to improve security, reduce illegal immigration, and protect the Schengen Area against threats.
 It will grant access to all 26 states in the Schengen Area (22 European Union (EU) nations and 4 non-EU countries).